+"Ever thought about going west?"
+Harper said.
 He dragged his fingers through the dust on the table in front of him.

 Scofield shrugged.
-"Don't believe them handbills, field said.
-"He asked us to the drive too."
-I reckon."
+"Don't believe them handbills, I reckon."

 Harper nodded.
 "I guess I don't either.
-If it was that hard.
-She nodded.
-"Might just as well," she said. grand, folks would keep it to themselves."
+If it was that grand, folks would keep it to themselves."